Boy (album): Artwork

 The model boy on the cover is Peter Rowen, the younger brother of Guggi, Bono's friend and a former member of the Virgin Prunes.
 Peter also appeared on the covers of Three, War, The Best of 1980–1990, the unreleased Even Better than the Early Stuff, Early Demos and many singles.
 The photographer, Hugo McGuiness, and the sleeve designer, Steve Averill (a friend of Clayton), went on to work on several more U2 album covers.

 For the American release and other international distributors, the album's cover image was changed, due to Island Records' fears that it could be perceived as pedophilic.
 The label's in-house designer Bruno Tilley commissioned artist and photographer Sandy Porter to design the new cover.
-The two were given a very limited budget, precluding them from traveling to U2 and taking photos of them, leaving them with little choice but to use press release photos of the four band members.
+The two were given a very limited budget, precluding them from traveling to U2 and taking photos of them, leaving them with little choice but to use photos of the four band members from a prior shoot.
 Tilley visited Porter in London to collaborate on the cover.
-Porter's initial idea was to distort the press release images and create a "more graphic, stylised piece of artwork", leading to several experiments.
+Porter's initial idea was to distort the images and create a "more graphic, stylised piece of artwork", leading to several experiments.
 These included: photocopying the images and pulling them during the scanning; using a photographic enlarger while moving the baseboard; and photographing the image prints using long exposure while moving them.
 The result of these processes gave Porter the "raw material" to continue, though some areas of the images did not distort well and were subsequently marked up with a black pen.
 Taking inspiration from the Lord of the Flies reference in the song "Shadows and Tall Trees", Porter selected four "rough and distorted images that had a feel how the sea washes and distorts marks in the sand".
 He then cut the images with a scalpel, spray mounted them, and further "copied, printed, touched up, recopied and printed" them onto high-contrast photographic paper.